 Adding in extra slides to a presentation can be problematic as you don’t want to run the risk of the presenter getting lost or having to remember to click just to move to the next slide.
 Instead, if you need these transition slides, go to the Transitions tab on the ribbon and over on the right-hand side you’ll see options to Advance Slide.
 Typically you want a mouse click, giving you control.
 But in this instance, select the After box and choose 0 seconds.
 This means that when in slide show mode, PowerPoint will automatically and immediately transition to the next slide, giving you the effect that you want.
 It can be used for simple effects or more complex ones, but it’s always useful to think about.
 Just remind any users of the deck not to remove these slides.
 Although they’re not useful for content, as such, they’re vital to achieve the design or storytelling technique you want.

+If you’ve enjoyed this blog post and you would like to advance your Morph game even further, check out our trilogy of tutorials.
 Oh, and if you’d like us to do any of this for you, we’d be delighted to.Leave a comment

 DirectorView Richard Goring's profile